• For Marketers

 6. Answer Customer Questions:

-The GMB question and answers feature lets users publicly ask questions about your business as well as view the questions other users have posted.
+The GMB question and answers feature lets users publicly ask questions about your business.
+Users can also view the questions other users have posted.
 It’s worth paying attention to any incoming questions and responding to them as quickly as possible so that your customers have access to the correct information.
 One nice part about this feature is that you can add your own frequently asked questions and post the answers yourself.

 7. Take Advantage of Posts: